JuliaLang/julia/doc/manual/faq.rst

 ----------------------------------
 .. _man-abstract-fields:

-How do "abstract" or ambigious fields in types interact with the compiler?
+How do "abstract" or ambiguous fields in types interact with the compiler?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Types can be declared without specifying the types of their fields::